 All the estimates indicate that interest rates data are nonstationary.
-Therefore we can estimate d by applying the nontapered GSE (Künsch, 1987; Robinson, 1995) on the differenced data to gain better efficiency.
-We record the estimates in Table 2.
+Therefore we can estimate d by applying the non-tapered GSE (Künsch, 1987, Robinson, 1995) on the differenced data to gain better efficiency.
+We record the estimates in the following table.